anamaria1-png/Ana_Puscasu_Emma_Stan/README.md

 # Ana_Puscasu_Emma_Stan
-IAPD project for efficiently predicting number of ratings for books
+IAPD project for efficiently predicting number of ratings for books.